 References: This collaboration was inspired in large part by the findings from the Skilled Construction Trades Study (press release featuring key findings), which was commissioned by the Orange County Board of Commissioners, funded by the Orange County Government, and conducted by The Chamber For a Greater Chapel Hill-Carrboro.

 Contact: For questions, contact Katie Loovis, Vice President of External Affairs, The Chamber For a Greater Chapel Hill-Carrboro, (919) 696-0781 (cell) or KLoovis@carolinachamber.org.

 Critical Issues Series

 Chapel Hill Young Professionals

 Under 40 Monthly Networking

 CHYP pronounced "chip" is a group of fun professionals under 40 that meets the first Tuesday of each month for networking, professional development and community service.

 Our Chamber's strong group of professional women gather quarterly for networking and learning opportunities.
 Sponsored by The Women of State Farm.

 Annual Signature Events

-Join us online as we bring you The Chamber's 78th Annual Meeting LIVE from The Carolina Club.
-Help us celebrate the strength of our business community in 2020 and get a preview of exciting developments for 2021.
+Join us online as we bring you The Chamber's 79th Annual Meeting IN-PERSON from The Carolina Club.
+Help us celebrate the strength of our business community in 2021 and get a preview of exciting developments for 2022.